funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`True`

 This argument will let the system know if it has to generate the hosts file version of each status.

 :code:`-ip "something"`
 """""""""""""""""""""""

-    Change the IP to print with the hosts files.
+    Change the IP to print in the hosts files with the given one.

     **Default value:** :code:`0.0.0.0`